mathieubrunpicard/README_Rails/README.md

  ### Relationship between the Database model :couple:

-Often in a project, you have several database and they are all related.
+Often in a project, you have several databases and they are all related.
-To pursue our example with the smartphone above, you can have your contact list and also a several account or services linked to your phone number (facebook account, email account, etc..).
+To pursue our example with the smartphone above, you can have your contact list and also several accounts or services linked to your phone number (facebook account, email account, etc..).
-If you want to link two model you will have to precise in the rail app who belongs to who.
-The example below is based on blog articles and the comments on each articles.
+If you want to link two models you will have to precise in the rail app who belongs to who.
+The example below is based on blog articles and comments on each articles.

 You will need to add the below code in the article.rb